bamsrud01/Thirty-Days-of-JavaScript/README.md

 # Thirty Days of JavaScript

 This repo contains thirty JavaScript applications.
 Check each sub-repo for a description of each project!
+Several of the applications have been built in CodePen.
+Click the link next to the name and date of the project to go to that project's CodePen page, or view the entire CodePen collection [here](http://codepen.io/collection/DQKzgV/).

 ## Contents